umarhassan-mitodl/hst.939-spring-2008/content/pages/readings.md

-Svoboda, E. "{{% resource_link "f0149841-8ba9-44e6-b957-3e2472351bf2" "Fueling the Future: The Oil Well of Tomorrow may be in a California Lab Full of Genetically Modified, Diesel-spewing Bacteria" %}}." *Fast Company* 122 (2008) \[A profile of company LS9.\]
+Svoboda, E. "[Fueling the Future: The Oil Well of Tomorrow may be in a California Lab Full of Genetically Modified, Diesel-spewing Bacteria](http://www.fastcompany.com/magazine/122/fueling-the-future.html)." *Fast Company* 122 (2008) \[A profile of company LS9.\]

-O'Neil, T., and E. Kashi. "{{% resource_link "cfe2e2df-b59b-4651-a240-bb0ed51ed7d5" "The Curse of the Black Gold: Hope and Betrayal in the Niger Delta" %}}." *National Geographic*, February 2007.
+O'Neil, T., and E. Kashi. "[The Curse of the Black Gold: Hope and Betrayal in the Niger Delta](http://ngm.nationalgeographic.com/2007/02/nigerian-oil/oneill-text)." *National Geographic*, February 2007.

 Hammond, Allen L., et al. "The Energy Market."
-Chapter 7 in {{% resource_link "e577b14e-b516-4a95-b383-495ef2313dfc" "*The Next 4 Billion: Market Size and Business Strategy at the Base of the Pyramid*" %}}.
+Chapter 7 in [*The Next 4 Billion: Market Size and Business Strategy at the Base of the Pyramid*](http://www.wri.org/publication/the-next-4-billion).
 Washington, DC: World Resources Institute, 2007.

 von Schirnding, Y., et al., ed.
 "Addressing the Impact of Household Energy and Indoor Air Pollution on the Health of the Poor: Implications for Policy Action and Intervention Measures."
-World Health Organization, 2002. ({{% resource_link "7c9f3d14-4a34-4640-a308-f45ce7370ade" "PDF" %}})
+World Health Organization, 2002. ([PDF](http://www.who.int/mediacentre/events/H&SD_Plaq_no9.pdf))

 Warwick, H., and A. Doig.
 "Smoke — The Killer in the Kitchen: Addressing Indoor Air Pollution in Developing Countries."
-ITDG Publishing, 2004. ({{% resource_link "219cdb79-9c9d-4878-bc5a-ce10acea16da" "PDF 4.6 MB" %}})
+ITDG Publishing, 2004. ([PDF 4.6 MB](https://www.esmap.org/node/1207))